 The HMCT Typographer-in-Residence program engages artists, designers, researchers, and educators for a six-week period.
 The residency offers the opportunity to further investigate the importance and relevance of language and typography.

 This year, international designers, typographers, and researchers independently addressed areas of interest during their residency, February 7–March 8, 2021, culminating with a webinar presentation on International Women’s Day March 8.
-The bilingual catalog documenting their research will be available Fall 2021.

 Laura Meseguer (Spain)—Lettering & Type Design